Why excess noise leaves a bad taste

-Restaurant design is for noise – mid-century and modern minimalism are both here to stay.
+For restaurants, the mid-century and modern minimalism design schools are both here to stay.
 These design facets promote sparse modern décor, high exposed ceilings and almost no curtains, upholstery or carpets.

 - Open kitchens

 Malcolm Sutton reports in his article Noisy restaurants leave a bad taste for diners, researchers recommend quiet spaces that “we found that even at normal noise levels, noise can have a bad effect on your dining experience”.